 One point on which all Egyptologists can agree, however, is that Khafre must have been both a powerful monarch and a long-lived one to build as he did on the Giza Plateau.
 A reign comparable to that of Khufu in both respects seems a virtual given.
 If his pyramid wasn’t quite as perfectly planned or executed as that of his father, all of the building he did around it, including those three beautiful temples and of course the Sphinx, more than makes up for it.

 But when we come to the subject of what happened immediately after Khafre finally died, we run into another of those frustratingly obscure periods in Egyptian history.
-Some Egyptologists today, following a tradition dating back to Herodotus, presume that Khafre was directly succeeded by Menkaure.
-Yet there are intimations in some of the Egyptians’ own texts that one or more pharaohs reigned between the two.
+Some Egyptologists today, once again following a tradition dating back to the Westcar Papyrus and to Herodotus, presume that Khafre was directly succeeded by Menkaure.
+Yet there are intimations in some of the Egyptians’ other texts that one or more pharaohs reigned between the two.

 That fact alone gives the story of Menkaure, the third and last pharaoh to build a final resting place for himself on the Giza Plateau, a note of anticlimax.
 He was almost certainly a son of Khafre — an indication that, whatever pharaoh or pharaohs might have been crowned between the two of them, the total span of time in question must not have been terribly long.